 Withhold Authority Votes: Shares subject to instructions to withhold authority to vote on the election of directors will not be voted.
-This will have no effect on Proposal No. 1-Election of Directors because, under plurality voting rules, the seven director nominees receiving the highest number of "for" votes will be elected.
+This will have no effect on Proposal No. 1-Election of Directors because, under plurality voting rules, the eight director nominees receiving the highest number of "for" votes will be elected.

 Abstentions: Under Delaware law (under which Mitek is incorporated), abstentions are counted as shares present and entitled to vote at the Annual Meeting.
-Therefore, abstentions will have the same effect as a vote "against", Proposal No. 2-Ratification of the Selection of our Independent Registered Public Accounting Firm and Proposal No. 3-Approval, on an Advisory (Non-Binding) Basis, of the Compensation Paid to our Named Executive Officers.
-However, abstentions will have no effect on Proposal No. 1-Election of Directors because under the plurality voting rules, the seven director nominees receiving the highest number of "for" votes will be elected.
+Therefore, abstentions will have the same effect as a vote "against", Proposal No. 2 -approval of the amendment to the Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 60,000,000 to 120,000,000, Proposal No. 3-Ratification of the Selection of our Independent Registered Public Accounting Firm and Proposal No. 4-Approval, on an Advisory (Non-Binding) Basis, of the Compensation Paid to our Named Executive Officers.
+However, abstentions will have no effect on Proposal No. 1-Election of Directors because under the plurality voting rules, the eight director nominees receiving the highest number of "for" votes will be elected.

-Broker Non-Votes: As a result of a change in the rules related to discretionary voting and broker non-votes, brokers, banks and other agents are no longer permitted to vote the uninstructed shares of their clients on a discretionary basis in the election of directors.
+Broker Non-Votes: Brokers, banks and other agents are not permitted to vote the uninstructed shares of their clients on a discretionary basis in the election of directors.
 Because broker non-votes are not considered under Delaware law to be entitled to vote at the Annual Meeting with respect to "non-discretionary" matters, they will have no effect on the outcome of the vote on Proposal No. 1-Election of Directors.
-Proposal No. 3-Approval, on an Advisory (Non-Binding) Basis, of the Compensation Paid to our Named Executive Officers, is considered a "non-discretionary" matter on which your broker, bank or other agent will not be able to vote on your behalf if it does not receive instructions from you and, therefore, there may be broker non-votes on Proposal No 3.
+Proposal No. 2-approval of the amendment to the Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 60,000,000 to 120,000,000 and Proposal No. 3-Ratification of Independent Registered Public Accounting Firm should be considered routine or "discretionary" matters on which your broker, bank or other agent will be able to vote on your behalf even if it does not receive instructions from you and, therefore, no broker non-votes are expected to exist in connection with Proposal No. 2 and Proposal No. 3.
+Proposal No. 4-Approval, on an Advisory (Non-Binding) Basis, of the Compensation Paid to our Named Executive Officers, is considered a "non-discretionary" matter on which your broker, bank or other agent will not be able to vote on your behalf if it does not receive instructions from you and, therefore, there may be broker non-votes on Proposal No 4.
 If you hold your shares in street name and you do not instruct your broker, bank or other agent how to vote your shares on Proposal Nos.
-1 and 3, no votes will be cast on your behalf on these proposals.
+1 and 4, no votes will be cast on your behalf on these proposals.
 Therefore, it is important that you indicate your vote on these proposals if you want your vote to be counted.
-Proposal No. 2-Ratification of the Selection of our Independent Registered Public Accounting Firm is considered a routine or "discretionary" matter on which your broker, bank or other agent will be able to vote on your behalf even if it does not receive instructions from you and, therefore, no broker non-votes are expected to exist in connection with Proposal No. 2.